Are you considering doing a company retreat for your remote team?

 The weather will be a big factor, so many retreats try to go somewhere the weather will be warm – this includes places like Mexico, Florida, or even Thailand for the more adventurous teams.
 Just don’t try to snag a bargain by booking in the off-season: Wildbit tells the story that they made a big effort to find the perfect house with a pool, but when they arrived they found that it was too cold to swim in the off-season.

 The size of your team will impact where you can go.
 A friend of mine works at a company that brings together several hundred people once a year, so they need to find an entire hotel that they can book out for the retreat.
 A smaller team of 10 people can find a larger house to rent on Airbnb.
+When you need space to hunker down and get work done, your best bet would be using a network like LiquidSpace.
+LiquidSpace features workspace listings in thousands of locations from the biggest and best workspace providers, landlord partners, and private businesses.
+There you can find training space, conference rooms, event space, and more, on flexible terms from an hour or longer.
 Ideally, the location should have fun activities such as a pool, hot tubs or a BBQ.

 Company retreats can also be an opportunity to meet some customers in person.
 Small Improvements has offices in Berlin and also have team members working remotely.
 They held their company retreat in San Francisco, where they met their local customers in person and saw how their products were used.

 As we’ll see later on, the costs of a retreat can add up considerably, so choosing a low-cost location in and flights can be one way to reduce the expense.